cjcho03/Prolog-Interpreter-Visualizer/README.md

   * failures
   * backtracking
   * solutions
-* A fixed visualizer demo for showing the resolution process
+* A visualizer that accepts user-entered Prolog programs and queries
 * Tests for:

   * unification